goanna247/Suntest/README.txt

 - Save data from the sensor page or when doing a survey

 CURRENTLY FIXING:
-- Alot (changed bluetooth methods slightly which has cause some small bugs i am working through)
-- Connected probe name and address not saved between activities - now semi works however does not immediately re-connect.
-- The orientation page sometimes doesnt display clicked on result.
-- Fixing stack overflow error in the viewMeasurement page which makes the first measurement display incorrect data
-    - line 2424 in BleService seems to be the problem, returns the value 283 consistently while it should be returning the record number
-- sometimes when requesting a bore shot it returns null -> maybe need to up the timer?
-- fill in all data on sensor activity page
-- need to double check full functionality for the small probes (which return a core shot instead of a bore shot)
-- Survey details set on the main page dont save

 LATER PROBLEMS:
 - Resume previous survey option